 You downloaded three apps last month and opened none of them

+A goal setting app is a software tool designed to help users define, track, and sustain progress toward specific objectives.
 Best goal setting apps are tools matched to a person’s specific goal type and motivation pattern, where effectiveness depends more on daily friction than feature count.
-The most effective goal setting apps are those where logging takes under 10 seconds – friction below that level is unlikely to break daily consistency.
+The most effective goal setting apps are those where logging takes only a handful of taps – the less friction a check-in requires, the more likely it becomes part of a daily routine.

 What you will learn